renatog33/Live-Projects/CSharp/README.md

 ### Rental Request Model
 I created an entity model for Rental Requests so that they could be saved to the database.
 Afterward, I scaffolded the CRUD pages for this model.

-Here is thre 'Create' View for the Rental Request model:
+Here is the 'Create' View for the Rental Request model:

 ![Rental Requests](md_images/rental_request_create.png)
 ### Rental Request View Enhancements
 The rental requests were displayed in a table on the scaffolded index page.
 I changed this to an accordion view, whereby clicking on the horizontal bar associated to a requester would reveal a pane containing additional details about the rental request.